 CTPs co-invest in training the next generation of skilled people for the research base and wider bioeconomy.
 Our vision is to provide PhD students with a first-rate, challenging research training experience within the context of a mutually beneficial research collaboration, between academic and partner organisations.

 The 2016 Collaborative Training Partnerships (CTP) competition awarded a block allocation of 4-year studentships covering the academic years 2017-18, 2018-19 and 2019-20.
 Allocations are made to non-academic partners having established track records in collaborative doctoral training and businesses take the lead in arranging projects with an academic partner of their choice in research relevant to our remit and strategic priority areas.
 The allocations held by the successful CTP grant holders are detailed below.

-For further information about the CTP programme, please see the ‘Frequently asked questions’ and ‘Approval process for project outlines’ documents in the downloads section.
+For further information about the CTP programme, please see the ‘Frequently asked questions’ and ‘CTP process for setting up studentships' documents in the downloads section.